ravindra181229/ravindra181229/README.md

-hi my name is ravindra v and this is my git hub account i am interested in python,statistics,machine learning,deep learning, NLP, computer vision , AI i am currently learning data science i am looking to connect with certified data science people so that i can learn more text me on this git hub account
+hi my name is ravindra v and this is my git hub account i am interested in python,statistics,machine learning,deep learning, NLP, computer vision , AI and i am currently learning data science i am looking to connect with certified data science people so that i can learn more

 <!---
 ravindra181229/ravindra181229 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.